MIT presents AI frameworks that compress models and encourage agents to explore

 In the second of the two studies, an MIT team describes a framework that reliably compresses models so that they’re able to run on resource-constrained devices.
 While the researchers admit that they don’t understand why it works as well as it does, they claim it’s easier and faster to implement than other compression methods, including those that are considered state of the art.

-The framework is an outgrowth of the “Lottery Ticket Hypothesis,” a paper showing that a model can perform well with 90% fewer elements if the right sub-model is identified during training.
-The coauthors of this study — who not-so-coincidentally authored “Lottery Ticket Hypothesis,” — propose “rewinding” a model to its earlier training state without any parameters (i.e., configuration variables internal to the model whose values can be estimated from the given data) before retraining it.
+The framework is an outgrowth of the “Lottery Ticket Hypothesis,” a paper showing that a model can perform well with 90% fewer elements if the right submodel is identified during training.
+The coauthors of this study — who not-so-coincidentally authored “Lottery Ticket Hypothesis” — propose “rewinding” a model to its earlier training state without any parameters (i.e., configuration variables internal to the model whose values can be estimated from the given data) before retraining it.
 Such pruning methods typically cause models to become less accurate over time, but this one manages to restore them to nearly their original accuracy.

 That’s good news for the broader AI research field, whose accessibility and sustainability issues remain for the most part unresolved.
 Last June, researchers at the University of Massachusetts at Amherst released a study estimating that the amount of power required for training and searching a certain model involves the emission of roughly 626,000 pounds of carbon dioxide — equivalent to nearly 5 times the lifetime emissions of the average U.S. car.
 And according to a recent Synced report, the University of Washington’s Grover machine learning model, which is designed to both generate and detect fake news, cost $25,000 to train over the course of two weeks.

 “I’m happy to see new pruning and retraining techniques evolve,” said MIT assistant professor Song Han, who built the industry-standard pruning algorithm AMC but wasn’t involved with this particular study.
-He recently coauthored a paper describing an AI training technique that improves efficiency with a large model comprising many pretrained sub-models that can be tailored to a range of platforms. “[It will give] more people access to high-performing AI applications.”
+He recently coauthored a paper describing an AI training technique that improves efficiency with a large model comprising many pretrained submodels that can be tailored to a range of platforms. “[It will give] more people access to high-performing AI applications.”

 MIT Ph.D. student Alexa Renda coauthored the work with MIT assistant professor and fellow Ph.D. student Jonathan Frankle.
-All are members of MIT’s Computer Science and Artificial Science Laboratory (CSAIL).
+Both are members of MIT’s Computer Science and Artificial Science Laboratory (CSAIL).